-• Determine the effect of temperature on the moisture desorption isotherms of one Iranian canola seed cultivar 'Option 500' abbreviated as canola in this paper.

-• Analyze the data with the help of four sorption isotherm equations available in the literature and find the most suitable model describing the isotherms of canola.
+- To determine the effect of temperature on the moisture desorption isotherms of one Iranian canola seed cultivar as option 500 that here in by abbreviated to canola in the paper. - To analyze the data with the help of four sorption isotherm equations available in the literature and find the most suitable model describing the isotherms of canola.

-• Calculate the net isosteric heat of desorption of water from the experimental data.
+• To calculate the net isosteric heat of desorption of water from the experimental data.